-In EAB‘s report “Gifted and Talented,” researchers note the importance of “behavioral and linguistic flexibility” for fundraising.
+In one EAB report, researchers note the importance of “behavioral and linguistic flexibility” for fundraising.
 That means leaders need to be able to adapt their communication style and approach to the wide range of donors you will encounter.

 “Our fundraisers are required to talk to donors who are very different in personality and background,” says Brett Anderson, formerly the vice president of university advancement at CSU.
 “One day they meet with a rancher and the next day with a Wall Street billionaire—and in each case they must come across as sincere.”

-Fundraising takes “patience, perseverance, tenacity, and determination,” says Marti Heil, vice president of development and alumni relations at Virginia Commonwealth University.
+Fundraising takes “patience, perseverance, tenacity, and determination,” says Marti Heil, vice president of Michigan State University‘s advancement office.
 “Your fiscal year-end deadline is not relevant to the donor.”

 Find donors’ motivations

 It’s not just about what higher ed leaders want for their college or university.
 Fundraisers must determine what makes a donor tick and what he or she values.
 These questions will help presidents and development officers determine the best way to connect with donors.